 We will gladly accept your book and media donations, with a few conditions:

-- We do not accept magazines, tapes, activity or puzzle books.
+- We do not accept magazines, tapes, activity or puzzle books, textbooks, dictionaries or encyclopedias.

 - Donations should be in good physical condition.
 No yellowing pages, mold, water damage, marked up or colored pages, or otherwise damaged materials.
 These items cannot be added to our library collection and they do not sell them in the Friends Bookstore.
 Please find elsewhere to recycle these items.